selendra/selendra-wiki/docs/learn/learn-validator.md

 ## Guides

 - [How to Validate on Polkadot](../maintain/maintain-guides-how-to-validate-selendra.md) - Guide on
-  how to set up a validator on the Polkadot live network.
+  how to set up a validator on the Selendra live network.
 - [Validator Payout Overview](../maintain/maintain-guides-validator-payout.md) - A short overview on
   how the validator payout mechanism works.
 - [How to run your validator as a systemd process](../maintain/maintain-guides-how-to-systemd.md) -